mcolyer/smartermeter/README.md

 So I made this.

 While making this library I discovered that PG&E doesn't even manage the software for the energy reporting.
-It's all done by energyguide.com.
-Not terribly useful but an interesting piece of trivia.
+It's all done by OPower, not terribly useful but an interesting piece of trivia.

 Getting Started
 ---------------